 Another essential step is to establish contact with the investigating authorities, such as the Occupational Safety and Health Administration (OSHA).
 The issue of who is responsible for ensuring compliance with OSHA regulations often turns on who was in control of the job site or job activity when the employee was injured.
 In addition to identifying all general contractors and subcontractors, it can be pertinent to identify all the material suppliers that relate to the job site at the time of the accident.

-How Can O'Brien & Zehnder Law Firm Help?
+How Can the O'Brien & Zehnder Law Firm Help?

-O'Brien & Zehnder Law Firm has offices located in Elk Grove and Sacramento and are ready to help if you or a loved one is severely injured in a construction site accident.
-With a quarter-century of experience in successfully recovering millions of dollars for clients and achieving the highest possible ratings from Martindale-Hubbell and Avvo, our client-centered Sacramento personal injury lawyers will provide you with skilled, focused, and result-oriented legal representation.
-California law limits the amount of time in which you are allowed to file a claim, so don't wait; contact O'Brien & Zehnder Law Firm at 800.722.4176 today for a free case evaluation.
+The O'Brien & Zehnder Law Firm is ready to help if you or a loved one is severely injured in a construction site accident.
+With a quarter-century of experience in successfully recovering millions of dollars for clients and achieving the highest possible ratings from Martindale-Hubbell and Avvo, our client-centered personal injury lawyers will provide you with skilled, focused, and result-oriented legal representation.
+California law limits the amount of time in which you are allowed to file a claim, so don't wait; contact the O'Brien & Zehnder Law Firm at 800.722.4176 today for a free case evaluation.

 RECENT CONSTRUCTION SITE ACCIDENTS VERDICTS & SETTLEMENTS

 $2 Mil Work Site Injury

 $450K Faulty Crane Operator